The Wicker Tree: Casting

-Originally Hardy wrote the part of Sir Lachlan Morrison for Christopher Lee, who played Lord Summerisle in The Wicker Man.
+Originally, Hardy wrote the part of Sir Lachlan Morrison for Christopher Lee, who played Lord Summerisle in The Wicker Man.
 While filming the newest Hammer production The Resident in New Mexico, Lee injured his back when he tripped over power cables on set.
 Although very disappointed, Hardy gave the role intended for Lee to Graham McTavish, the actor who had originally been cast as Beame, the Morrisons' butler.
 Clive Russell plays Beame instead.
 Lee is still in the film, making a brief cameo appearance as the unnamed "Old Gentleman" who acts as Lachlan's mentor in a flashback.
 Robin Hardy has stated that fans of The Wicker Man will recognise this character as Lord Summerisle, but Lee himself has contradicted this, stating that they are two unrelated characters.

 Joan Collins was originally set to play Lady Delia Morrison when Lee was to play Sir Lachlan Morrison.
 However, when Lee injured himself and was replaced by the much younger McTavish, Collins was similarly replaced with a younger actress, Jacqueline Leonard.

 Filming

 Filming was due to start in September 2007, but the film was delayed for financial reasons.
 It was later announced the film would shoot from April 2008 in Dumfries and Galloway.
 A week before the shoot, Dumfries and Galloway Council announced the filming had been stopped due to financial reasons.
 Filming eventually started in July 2009 in Edinburgh, Haddington; Gorebridge; Midlothian; and Dallas.

 The Wicker Tree went through several title changes before its release, including The Riding of the Laddie, May Day, and Cowboys for Christ.
 The film had its premiere at the Fantasia Festival in Montreal in July 2011.
 Anchor Bay handled U.S. distribution, and the film received a limited release on 27 January 2012.
-No wide theatrical release date has yet been announced, although it was released on Blu-ray in the UK in April 2012.
+It did not receive wide theatrical release, although it was released on Blu-ray in the UK in April 2012.

+Release

+The film had a limited U.S. theatrical release in January 2012.